microsoft/workshop-library/README.md

 ## Workshop Instructional Materials

-Welcome to the [workshop-o-matic](presentation.pptx), built by Cloud Advocates in partnership with Microsoft Student Ambassadors.
+Welcome to the [Next Generation's Team Workshop Library](presentation.pptx), built by Cloud Advocates in partnership with Microsoft Student Ambassadors.
 In this repo, you'll find grab-and-go resources to help you host your own workshop.

 > Use the enclosed [Cheat Sheet](./cheat-sheet.md) to organize your workshop delivery